-- COM is an operative decentralized structure that depends by decisions taken within the CCS. - COM is intended to react quickly to local demands and to guarantee the needed coordination. - The province of Reggio Calabria has 19 COMs.
+- COM is an operative decentralized structure depending on the CCS. - The constitution of a COM is important to efficiently organize relieves on the affected territories. - COM is intended to react quickly to local demands and to guarantee the needed coordination. - For instance, Reggio Calabria has 19 COMs.